-[Editor’s note: This story was previously published in September 2018.
-It has since been updated and republished.]
+[Editor’s note: “4 Best Marijuana ETFs for Conservative Portfolios” was previously published in May 2019.
+It has since been updated to include the most relevant information available.]

 For recreational use, Oregon, Massachusetts, California and a few more states allow marijuana use.
 Yet, the majority of U.S. states have medical marijuana legislation in the pipeline.
 Presently, with the legal disconnect between federal and state law regarding marijuana use, investing directly in U.S. marijuana ETFs and stocks is risky and replete with scams and fraud.